A closer look at the CamelContext

 In my previous blog post, I listed some of the variables available in Apache Camel’s Simple expression language in Cloud Integration.
 I didn’t go into the details of the

 camelContext variable, though, because I felt it deserved a post of its own.
 This variable is a reference to an object implementing the

-In this blog I will do a bit of exploring around the
+In this blog post, I will do a bit of exploring around the

 CamelContext.
 So, where to start?
 First off, let’s find out which class implements the interface:

 It turns out the implementing class is

 org.apache.camel.blueprint.BlueprintCamelContext.
 Interesting, but what else can we learn?
 I’d like to know the version number of the underlying Apache Camel framework, and the

 getVersion() method returns just that.
 Let’s try it out:

 At the time of writing, the method returns 2.16.2-sap-16, which indicates that this is an SAP variation on the Camel 2.16.2 release.
 However, just a few days ago, the version number was 2.16.2-sap-15.
 This is cloud software, after all, and as such, it is updated continuously behind the scenes.